 Social media drives traffic, it exposes your brand and online presence, and boosts SEO.
 It is an opportunity for a business to showcase what they have to offer and create an expectation for guests.
 If you’d like to hear more, please check out our ‘10 Top Tips for Social Media’ article for tips and advice on how to develop and maintain your social media presence.

 But what else is on the horizon in technology for the hospitality industry?

 Amazon has now released ‘Alexa for Hospitality’ which allows hoteliers to provide their guests with an immersive personalised and memorable experience.
 Alexa becomes a virtual concierge and can assist guests during their stay by ordering towels, checking out, ordering room service or to ask for advice on what to do in the local area.

-As far as we can tell, InterContinental Hotels & Resorts are the first to give AI technology a try via a collaboration with Chinese artificial intelligence specialist Baidu.
+More and more hoteliers are experimenting with emerging technologies.
+InterContinental Hotels & Resorts are one of the first to give AI technology a try via a collaboration with Chinese artificial intelligence specialist Baidu.
 Intercontinental has fitted two hotels in China with AI Smart Rooms to enable guests to talk to their hotel room and request it to play music, to switch the room’s ambience from ‘work’ to ‘leisure’ mode and to order room service.

 If this technology proves to be successful, then it’s only a matter of time before we see other hotel groups installing AI technology in just about every hotel bed room, meeting room and other hotel and venue spaces on the planet.